janaal1/DCASE2020-Task3/README.md

 The SED output of the network is in the continuous range of [0 1] for each sound event in the dataset, and this value is thresholded to obtain a binary decision for the respective sound event activity.
 Finally, the respective DOA estimates for these active sound event classes provide their spatial locations.

-The figure below visualizes the SELDnet input and outputs for one of the recordings in the dataset.
-The horizontal-axis of all sub-plots for a given dataset represents the same time frames, the vertical-axis for spectrogram sub-plot represents the frequency bins, vertical-axis for SED reference and prediction sub-plots represents the unique sound event class identifier, and for the DOA reference and prediction sub-plots, it represents the distances along the Cartesian axes.
-The figures represents each sound event class and its associated DOA outputs with a unique color.
-Similar plot can be visualized on your results using the [provided script](visualize_SELD_output.py).

 ## SUBMISSION MODIFICATION

 <!--<p align="center">